Overview

 Issues

-• The language in Section 2, such as 'period beginning on the date of enactment of this subsection and ending on the date described in section 10(a)', relies on another section for understanding the end date, which may be ambiguous for some readers, leading to confusion or misinterpretation.
+There is potential ambiguity in the language 'period beginning on the date of enactment of this subsection and ending on the date described in section 10(a)', as it relies on another section for clarity regarding the duration, making understanding difficult for some readers (Section 2).

 Sections